Freed-Moore K-theory: Fredholm formulation of Freed-Moore -theory

 \begin{proof} We sketch the proof following \cite{FHT1}.
 By replacing $\X$ if necessary, we can assume that the object $\phi$ is realized as a map of groupoids $\phi : \X \to \pt//\Z_2$ and the $\phi$-twist $(\tau, c)$ as a $\phi$-twisted extension of $\X$.
 Let $E$ be a locally universal $(\phi, \tau, c)$-twisted vector bundle on $\X$.
 The disk bundle $D(V)$ gives rise to a local quotient groupoid, and $S(V)$ is its subgroupoid.
 By definition, we have

 Associated to $V$ is a $\phi$-twisted vector bundle $\C l(V) \to \X$ whose fibers are the complexified Clifford algebra.
 Then, we have a homotopy equivalence

 where $\Fred_{Cl(V)}(\C l(V) \otimes E)$ is defined by replacing the Clifford action in Definition \ref{dfn:fredholm_family} by the natural left fiberwise Clifford action of $Cl(V)$ on $\C l(V) \otimes E$.
 Except for the use of the $O(r)$-equivariance of the Atiyah-Singer map in Lemma \ref{lem:atiyah_singer_map_basic_case}, the proof of the homotopy equivalence is essentially the repetition of that of Theorem \ref{thm:Atiyah_Singer_map}.
-From the frame bundle $P$ of $V$, we can construct a groupoid $\mathcal{P}//O(r)$ and a local equivalence $\varpi : \mathcal{P}//O(r) \to \X$.
-The pull-back under $\varpi^*$ induces a homeomorphism
+From the frame bundle $P$ of $V$, we can construct a groupoid $\mathcal{P}//O(r)$ and a local equivalence $\varpi : \mathcal{P}//O(r) \to \X$, as in the proof of Lemma \ref{lem:obstruction_to_twisted_Pin_c}.
+The pull-back under $\varpi$ induces a homeomorphism